+Updated March 5, 2023.
 My, how time flies!
-We’re well into our 5th year as resident bed & breakfast hosts here at Jubilee Suites in Fairhope, AL and Jim and I are thrilled to be here.
+We’re now into our 6th year as resident bed & breakfast hosts here at Jubilee Suites in Fairhope, AL and Jim and I are thrilled to be here.
 When we found out our son and daughter-in-law were having our first grandchild, we moved here from Charlotte to be part of her life.
 We bought Jubilee Suites, performed extensive remodeling, and opened in April 2018.
-And now we have two beautiful granddaughters we love more than we could ever have imagined!
+And now we have three beautiful granddaughters we love more than we could ever have imagined!
 Any grandparents who can relate? 🙂 But beyond that, we’ve developed a deep love for our new home town and our completely new way of life.
 Let me share my favorite things about Fairhope.

 Waterfront Living on Mobile Bay